alexandreleroux/Seaboard/playing/MIDI.md

 In the Seaboard app

-The official manual that you'll find the following crucial correspondences required for configuring your Seaboard with MIDI:
+The official manual that you'll find the following crucial correspondences required for configuring your Seaboard with MIDI.
+First step is to put your Seaboard in MIDI Mode, indicated by a white LED.
+MIDI Mode allows the Touch Faders to be assigned to any MIDI CCs using the Modulation Panel in Equator.

+Default MIDI CCs:
 * XY Touchpad
  * X axis: MIDI CC 113
  * Y axis: MIDI CC 114